"Big Bang Theory" star gives sweet shoutout to "fake wife" Kaley Cuoco on her wedding day

 Johnny Galecki sent his "fake wife" good wishes this weekend, even though she was marrying someone else.
-Galecki, who plays Sheldon on CBS' "Big Bang Theory," posted a touching message for Kaley Cuoco, who plays his on-screen girlfriend, Penny, Entertainment Tonight reports.
+Galecki, who plays Leonard on CBS' "Big Bang Theory," posted a touching message for Kaley Cuoco, who plays his on-screen wife, Penny, Entertainment Tonight reports.
 Cuoco married her fiance Karl Cook on Saturday.

 Galecki -- who is not only Cuoco's co-star, but also her real-life ex-boyfriend -- attended the wedding and shared a sweet photo with the bride on Instagram.
 "Couldn't be happier for my fake wife," Galecki wrote on Instagram.
 The photo shows the actor and Cuoco, who is in a wedding dress, holding hands.
 Galecki also commended Cuoco and Cook, "whose words brought us all to tears last night."

-Note: Correction: An earlier version of this article incorrectly identified the character Galecki plays on "Big Bang Theory."